Max Beloff Scholarship in Global Affairs

 Max Beloff was created a Life Peer in 1981 and in the House of Lords specialized in constitutional matters, foreign affairs, and higher education.
 Among his many books and articles are The Age of Absolutism, 1660-1815; The Foreign Policy of Soviet Russia; Thomas Jefferson and American Democracy; Imperial Sunset; and The Government of the United Kingdom.
 Lord Beloff died in 1999.

 The Max Beloff Scholarship in Global Affairs, which is worth £1,000, is awarded annually to the student with the best performance after the first six months’ study on the MA in Global Affairs programme.
 The decision about the award is made by the Board of Examiners, at the recommendation of the Programme Co-ordinator.
-The Dean of the School of Humanities and Social Science shall have discretion not to award the scholarship in any given year.
+The Dean of the School of Humanities and Social Sciences shall have discretion not to award the scholarship in any given year.
 The scholarship is in the form of a cash sum.

 - 2007: Vrinda Choraria